Mount St. Mary’s Hospital

 The original Mount St. Mary’s Hospital was then renovated at the cost of $1.5 million and reused as the 104-room St. Mary’s Manor nursing home in 1966.
 5

 The renovations, designed by local architect Mortimer J. Murphy Jr., entailed partitioning the large open wards at the east end of the south block to accommodate more patient rooms, while the private rooms on the west end of the centre block were removed for expanse solariums.
 5 Some windows were infilled with brick to allow for code-compliant stairwells to be constructed.
 Sun porches, originally designed to aid in the patient’s recovery, were infilled with brick to create additional interior space and to bring the stairwells up to fire code.

 The Sisters of St. Francis turned over sponsorship of the St. Mary’s Manor to the Daughters of Charity in 1997.

 The Catholic Health System, Daughters of Charity’s successor, proposed merging Mount St. Mary’s nursing home and the 120-bed St. Mary’s Manor nursing facility, and asked Mount St. Mary’s Hospital to include its nursing home in the project.
 2 Tentative plans, released in August 1997, 4 showed a 144-bed, $15 million nursing home on Mount St. Mary’s Hospital’s campus in Lewiston.
 The proposal was placed on hold when the sponsorship of the hospital changed.
 It was further delayed when Mount St. Mary’s and Niagara Falls Memorial Center considered a merger scheme in 1998.

-Construction of a new 250-bed facility began in September 2001 and opened as Our Lady of Peace in 2003 at a cost of $39 million.
+Construction of a new 250-bed facility began in September 2001 and opened as Our Lady of Peace in 2003 at the cost of $39 million.
 2 The St. Mary’s Manor closed immediately after.

-The former nursing home as been sold at least five times since the closure.
+The former nursing home has been sold at least five times since the closure.
 1